eciii/pkdb/Python (Debian packaging).md

 ### About the location of libraries

-To check which directories are searched when resolving the location of a python library use:
+When resolving the location of a library in Debian 11 python searches the following directories in the stated order:

-    import sys
-    for p in sys.path: print(p)

-In Debian this results in

 	(empty)                           (directory where the script is located) /usr/lib/python3X.zip             (???)